uvacw/inca/doc/using_similarity_analysis.md

 ### Calculate similarities

 Now you just need to fill in all the different parameters to run the function.
-After this, you will have a CSV file or pkl file either in your specified destination (or the 'exports' folder) for the softcosine analysis, or in the 'comparisons' folder for cosine analysis.
+After this, you will have a CSV file or pkl file either in your specified destination or in the 'comparisons' folder.

 #### Cosine similarity
 ```python